dackst/nayuta/notes.md

   * at this point I'm unsure if the second part is referencing cherries, the roman harvest goddess/dwarf planet, or both, so I'll try to not be too on the nose and use "Ceriz", which is neither, but I imagine would be pronounced similarly to the Spanish "feliz", and somewhat similarly how most English speakers would pronounce both Cerise and Ceres.

 * Moon View Pavillion -> Moonlight Pavilion
   * I can't figure out what the Japanese means beyond "moon", but "Moonlight" sounds better than "Moon View"? at least, "moon" and "light" are used often enough together in English to have its own word.
-Also "pavillion" is supposedly an absolete spelling
+Also "pavillion" is supposedly an obsolete spelling
+    * maybe "Luna Vista" to keep the Spanish thing going?
 * Herschel House -> Herschels' House

 * "Giant Dragon Graveyard" -> "Dragon Graveyard"